saraglavin/simple-blog/README.md

 # simple-blog
 This is a project in a course in VueJS, to display what has been done.
+The styling and project overall in not design by me, I have only been following along learning.
 ## Project setup
 ```
 npm install